-The Wayward Queen Attack is an offbeat opening in the King’s Pawn Opening, commencing with the moves 1.e4 e5 2.Qh5.
-Over the years, it has garnered various names, sometimes referred to as the Parham Attack or Danvers opening.
+The Wayward Queen Attack is an offbeat opening in the King’s Pawn Opening, sometimes referred to as the Parham Attack, the Danvers Opening, or the Child’s Attack.
+In chess notation the starting position is simply 1.e4 e5 2.Qh5.
 Its earliest recorded instance dates back to 1875.

 The opening’s peculiarity lies in white’s hasty deployment of the queen on the second move, deviating from the established opening principles.
 As a result, it is seldom encountered among experienced players due to its questionable nature.
 Despite its rarity, the Wayward Queen Attack managed to surprise spectators when Magnus Carlsen chose to employ it in a World Rapid Championship game in 2018.
 This audacious move proved unsuccessful for Carlsen, resulting in his defeat.
 Another notable player occasionally seen using this opening is Hikaru Nakamura.